Thomas-Walker-Lynch/DA2X/doc/context.md

    the lines in the graph showing the loop instead of showing it as recursion.

-   As an example where we need more than one pad, consider a that we have a library of separately maintained conveyances.
+   As an example where we need more than one pad, consider a that we have a library of separately maintained sequences.
 This library would need to have its own context pads.

-   The context pad approach will use less memory than giving each conveyance it's own context, but it might not be an optimal solution.
+   The context pad approach will use less memory than giving each sequence it's own context, but it might not be an optimal solution.
 For example, at run time, execution might not ever pass into deeper nesting layers, yet their context will have been allocated.
 It would be more efficient, from a memory usage standpoint, to only allocate